Oberlin College recognizes you may elect to take time away from Oberlin for medical reasons in order to receive health care.

 - Before applying for medical leave, we would like to discuss your options.

-- If you are on campus, contact the medical leave coordinator, Brook Escobedo, or a SHARE advisor to discuss available resources, including the medical leave process.
+- If you are on campus, email firstname.lastname@example.org or at 440-775-8462, to discuss available resources, including the medical leave process.

-- If you are not on campus or unable to meet, you can set up a time to talk by phone.
-Please call the Dean of Student office at 440-775-8462.
+- If you are not on campus or unable to meet, you can schedule a phone talk.
+Please call the Dean of Students office at 440-775-8462.

-After your discussion, if you do feel like a medical leave is your best option, follow the steps below.
+After your discussion, if you believe a medical leave is your best option, follow the steps outlined below.

-- Fill out the student Request to Begin Medical Leave of Absence form, which includes the NDFC form (for the registrar).
+- Fill out the student Request to Begin Medical Leave of Absence form.

-- Submit the form to the Office of the Dean of Students by e-mail, mail, or in person in Wilder 105.
-Send e-mail to email@example.com
+- Submit the form to the Dean of Students Office by email, mail, or in person in Wilder Hall Room 105.
+Send email to email@example.com

 - Have your health care provider complete and submit the MLOA Healthcare Provider Supporting Information within two weeks by snail mail or fax.
 Address/fax numbers are on the form.

-- Make transportation arrangements and speak with the Office of Residential Education Housing about moving out of your residence hall.
+- Make transportation arrangements and speak with the Office of Residential Life about moving out of your residence hall.

-- If you have belongings in campus housing, follow the procedures outlined by ResEd.
+- If you have belongings in campus housing, follow the procedures outlined by ResLife.

 - Begin medical care.